uspki/policies/certificate-policy.md

 The CA SHALL retain any audit logs generated for at least seven years.
 The CA SHALL make these audit logs available to its Qualified Auditor upon request.

 ### 5.4.4 Protection of Audit Log
+The CA SHALL ensure audit logs are unalterable or maintain an integrity mechanism to identify any changes.

 ### 5.4.5 Audit Log Backup Procedures